tkeijock/k8s-eks-showcase/docs/03-enviroment-setup-eks.md

 - AmazonEKSServicePolicy

-## 2️⃣ Cloud formation
+### 2️⃣ Cloud formation

-An Amazon EKS cluster requires a VPC as its underlying networking layer, and AWS recommends using a dedicated VPC for EKS to ensure proper isolation and predictable networking behavior.
+An Amazon EKS cluster requires a VPC as its underlying networking layer, and  EKS does not create networking resources by default; a VPC must exist beforehand.
+Also, AWS recommends using a dedicated VPC for EKS to ensure proper isolation and predictable networking behavior.

 To simplify and standardize this setup, AWS CloudFormation is used to provision the VPC and its associated resources through infrastructure-as-code templates.

 Cloud formation just need the template file that can be found here: